animate-css/animate.css/README.md

 Animate.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

+## Code of Conduct

+This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [callmeelton@gmail.com](mailto:callmeelton@gmail.com).

 ## Contributing

 Pull requests are the way to go here.
 We only have two rules for submitting a pull request: match the naming convention (camelCase, categorised [fades, bounces, etc]) and let us see a demo of submitted animations in a [pen](http://codepen.io).
 That **last one is important**.